 In another dimension, a group of comrades might develop particular potential at a given moment.
 It could even be a simple external occurrence-a discussion, the study of a book, going into a problem-to push them to awareness.
 A particular moment of acute sensitivity is created in the group for the solution of a problem.
 If the affinity between the various components of the group is considerable this acuteness can transform potential into operativity.
 But something can also go wrong.
 You begin to detect the shadow of an organisation in the background-an acronym, a project wrapped up and ready for use.
-The seed of suspicion body, more or less, is really afraid of the revolution as an event that might happen tomorrow, out of the blue, taking us by surprise and unprepared.
+The seed of suspicion and mistrust can easily develop.
+Nobody likes to be instrumentalised.
+Especially when the experience of a not-far-off past has shown us that what the big organisation proposes is certainly not defence or any kind of guarantee, but simply a label and a flag.